 My mistakes fishing bass in grass...

-One of my biggest mistakes that I’ve had when first starting learning to fish for bass that are buried deep in the grass was I was casting out way too far.
+One of my biggest mistakes I’ve made when I first starting to learn who to fish for bass in vegetation is, I was casting out way too far.

 When you cast out too far, it’s pretty much guaranteed that you’re sure to drag an absolute ton of grass and moss on your jig.
 This would give it an incredibly unnatural presentation, plus if you’re like me you’re sure to say some choice words you Grandma would scold you for sayin’!
 Hehehe.

 Another mistake I have made was after spawn.
 I would start from the mouth of the cove and move towards the back.
 This is completely wrong because after spawn the fish don’t go more shallow, they go deeper.

 So either on my GPS or using a marker buoy I would mark where I know the bass has spawned.
 Then I would search for a ledge that has a 8 to 10 ft drop off.